The Inheritance Cycle: Publication history

 Homeschooled by his parents, Christopher Paolini graduated from high school at the age of fifteen, but felt he was not yet mature enough for college, so he wrote Eragon in his spare time.
 After writing the first draft for a year, he spent a second year rewriting it and fleshing out the story and characters, and then presented it to his parents.
 They had it self-published by the family publishing company, Paolini International, and Paolini then travelled to various schools advertising his novel.
 In 2002, author Carl Hiaasen discovered the book while his stepson was reading it, and brought it to the attention of his publisher, Alfred A. Knopf.
 It was republished by Knopf in 2003.

-Brisingr—a word that means "fire" in Alagaësia's ancient language, taken from Old Norse—was published on September 20, 2008.
+Brisingr—meaning "fire" in Alagaësia's Ancient Language (which was inspired to a degree by Old Norse)—was published on September 20, 2008.
 Paolini's announcement of the book's publishing date included the revelation that the Inheritance Trilogy would now contain four books instead of three, thus resulting in the renaming of the series to the Inheritance Cycle.

 Inheritance was announced by Random House on March 23, 2011, with the cover artwork.
 It was released on November 8, 2011, in the United States, Canada, United Kingdom, Australia, and New Zealand.